 How to Create a Perfect Business Dashboard With Scoro

-We wanted to bring the best practices of creating a perfect business dashboard to all our blog readers and users, so that you can build an informative KPI dashboard yourself.
+We wanted to bring the best practices of creating a perfect business dashboard to all our blog readers and users so that you can build an informative KPI dashboard.

-Let’s start with the basics and move on to a step-by-step guide to creating your personal business dashboard.
+Let’s start with the basics and move on to a step-by-step guide to creating your personal KPI dashboard.

-A business KPI dashboard collects, groups, organizes and visualizes company’s important metrics, providing a quick overview of business performance and expected growth.
+A business dashboard collects, groups, organizes and visualizes KPIs – company’s important metrics, providing a quick overview of business performance and expected growth.

-See the complete list of resources that help to understand KPI dashboards.
+See the complete list of resources that help to understand business KPI dashboards.

 How do dashboards work in Scoro?

-Graphs are, well, graphs.
-You can add graphics and charts to your business dashboard and see the growth or decline of particular indicators, such as monthly recurring revenue.
+Charts are, well, charts.
+You can add graphs and charts to your business dashboard and see the growth or decline of particular indicators, such as monthly recurring revenue.